draeder/good-tracker-servers/README.md

 # tracker-servers
 Builds a list of verified working webtorrent tracker servers and adds them as a TXT record for a specified subdomain hosted by Cloudflare.

-Uses [trackerslist](https://github.com/ngosang/trackerslist) to poll known tracker servers to confirm they are working, then add them to a hosted Cloudflare domain's DNS as a TXT record for a provided subdomain; otherwise drop them if they are no longer working.
+Uses [trackerslist](https://github.com/ngosang/trackerslist) to poll known webtorrent tracker servers, confirm they are working, then add them to a hosted Cloudflare domain's DNS as a TXT record for a provided subdomain; otherwise drop them from DNS if they are no longer working.

 # Install
 ```